An open-source Robotic Process Automation system to orchestrate teams of experts and machines

 B12 has open-sourced Orchestra as part of our goal to build a brighter future of work.

-At B12 our mission is to help people work smarter.
+At B12 our mission is to help people do more meaningful work.
 The rise of automation in the workforce is one of the largest challenges society will face in the coming decades.
-At B12 we look to use technology and automation as a force for good to build a brighter future of work.
+B12 looks to use technology and AI as a force for good to build a brighter future of work.
 As a team we strive to create a transparent and collaborative work environment that enables us to build the best possible products for our customers, including websites and SEO.

 Orchestra is motivated by years of research into machine-mediated expert teams.